adam-urbanczyk/ayam/ayam/src/scripts/readme.txt

-ssp.tcl - save point selection to tags cvview.tcl - show control points in a property link.tcl - manually control linking of object hierarchy and views
+ssp.tcl - save point selection to tags cvview.tcl - show control points in a property link.tcl - manually control linking of object hierarchy and views curvature.tcl - show a curvature plot in a property

 Misc:
 aytest.tcl - test Ayam